 The Findhorn Foundation gained NGO status in 1997, at a time when economic failure was covered up by the transition from one management team to another.
-One team were obliged to resign, and the successor took over without any due public acknowledgment of the problems in occurrence.
-Further years of evasion continued, but even the new team were unable to prevent the news surfacing in 2001 of a debt amounting to almost a million pounds.
-Yet such details were strategically forgotten with the passing of time, the new objective being to gain CIFAL status from UNITAR.
-That status was secured in 2006 despite strong objections ignored by incompetent and heedless bureaucracy.
-See the details at Cifal Findhorn.
-More specifically, CIFAL Findhorn Company Ltd was the emerging factor in the ecovillage extension denoted.
+One team were obliged to resign.
+The successor team took over without any due public acknowledgment of the problems in occurrence.
+Further years of evasion continued.
+Even the new team, skilled in dissimulation, were unable to prevent the news surfacing in 2001 of a debt amounting to almost a million pounds.
+Such details were strategically forgotten with the passing of time.

 A glowing editorial in The Northern Scot (20/06/08) was entitled “Findhorn centre plays its part in United Nations.”
 The publicity wing of CIFAL Findhorn Company Ltd was again in the ascendant.
 The message here is that “Moray has become a key player in the United Nations.”
 Perhaps overworking a favoured word, CIFAL Findhorn was described as “a key UN training centre,” despite being the smallest of twelve CIFAL centres worldwide.
 The chief executive officer of CIFAL Findhorn (May East) had a special meeting with Moray Council to update them about events.
 The executive officer expressed gratitude to Moray Council for their ongoing support.
 CIFAL Findhorn had so far been the venue for ten training programmes and had welcomed 368 delegates from as far afield as Vietnam and Korea.
 The fee totals are undisclosed.
 The last paragraph of the editorial briefly mentions an agreement made for two annual payments of £6,250 to CIFAL Findhorn from a Council committee, with contributions also being obtained from Highlands and Islands Enterprise and the Scottish Executive.

 A significant letter had earlier appeared in the Forres Gazette (“Letters to the Editor,” March 19th 2008, p.
 6 column 1).
-This communication was headed Nature coming under threat, and came from a local resident of Forres.
-She complained that the area behind the Universal Hall (at the Park, Findhorn) is home to some rapidly declining bird species such as the yellowhammer, which do not nest in human settlements.
+This communication was headed Nature coming under threat.
+A local resident of Forres here complained that the area behind the Universal Hall (at the Park, Findhorn) was home to some rapidly declining bird species such as the yellowhammer, which do not nest in human settlements.
 The local resident stressed how every local council “is now supposed to have an officer for biodiversity to make sure that we put biodiversity first, but Moray Council do not have one.”
 This complaint relates to the Nature Conservation (Scotland) Act 2004.
 Moray Council were interested in tourism revenue, not ecology.
 Bird species did not figure in the balance sheets.

-Yet the new “Magic Triangle” housing development scheme of the Findhorn ecovillage had recently been advertised in the same Gazette.
+The new “Magic Triangle” housing development scheme, of the Findhorn ecovillage, had recently been advertised in the same Forres Gazette.
 The operative agency here was the ecovillage commercial project known as Dunelands Ltd. The local resident ended with the statement: “I realise that Dunelands Ltd and the Foundation think their vision is good, even ideal, as a model to the world, but solar panels do not make an ecovillage.
 I don’t feel it is too much to ask an ecovillage to do a nature survey for the area before building 40 more houses on Findhorn’s tiny peninsula.”
-The expansionist plan for ecohouses continues under the auspices of the Findhorn Foundation ecovillage, which has an ambiguous reputation for ecological scruple.
+Ignoring such objections, the expansionist plan for ecohouses continued under the auspices of Findhorn Foundation ecovillage, which cultivated an ambiguous reputation for ecological scruple.
 Ecohouses could be sold for profit.
 Birds could not be sold.
 Biodiversity was a negligible factor in ecobiz.

 13.4 Grof Problem Screened by the Kingdom Within

 The new management team of the late 1990s included Alex Walker, a major opponent of dissidents.
-He was the primary economic consultant over many years, and has been strongly associated with the ecovillage project at the Findhorn Foundation, and especially the Findhorn Wind Park Ltd. The latter enterprise involves four wind turbines, and great claims have been made in that direction.
-Yet wind turbines will be no effective answer to the environmental problems now in process worldwide.
-Vast numbers of wind turbines would be needed in Moray alone, and it is already too late to halt the basic problems.
-There are also other and more local issues to which the wind park is no due answer.
-The wind park is part of the cosmetic factor, from the more realistic point of view.
+He was the primary economic consultant over many years, being strongly associated with the ecovillage project at the Findhorn Foundation, and especially the Findhorn Wind Park Ltd. The latter enterprise involved four wind turbines.
+Great claims were made in that direction.
+Vast numbers of wind turbines would be needed in Moray for any ecological improvement.
+The wind park was part of the cosmetic factor, gaining cheers from clients but strong doubts from restrained observers.